-Title Diphtheria to xin fragment A The molecule name.
-Summary Residues: 193 Started: 9/17/2 2014 3:26 PM Residues - Number of residues in the sequence.
+Title Diphtheria toxin fragment A The molecule name.
+Summary Residues: 193 Started: 9/17/2014 3:26 PM Residues - Number of residues in the sequence.
 Started - Date and time the prediction was submitted to the NovaFold server.
-Options Function: Models: Templates: Simulation: Homologs: Predicted 5 20 Extended Included Function - Displays whether binding sites were Predicted or Not Predicted, depending on whether or not Predict ligand binding sites and protein function was checked in the NovaFold Options screen.
+Options Function: Predicted Models: 5 Templates: 20 Simulation: Extended Homologs: Included Function - Displays whether binding sites were Predicted or Not Predicted, depending on whether or not Predict ligand binding sites and protein function was checked in the NovaFold Options screen.
 Models - The number of prediction models created.
 Templates - The number of model templates used.
 Simulation - The simulation effort, which describes maximum simulation runtimes [Extended, Quick].
 Homologs - Whether templates are filtered based on sequence identity [Included, Excluded].
-Status Status The first three items in this section (Prediction ID, Prediction ID: Version: d4852633a7f48020bb55597b52394d2d 4.0.0.1 2014-W33-4 19h 40m Version, Library) are for diagnostic use only.
+Version: 4.0.0.1 Library: 2014-W33-4 Computation: 19h 40m The first three items in this section (Prediction ID, Version, Library) are for diagnostic use only.
 Computation - The time in hours and minutes needed to create the prediction.
 Actions Click Send template alignment to MegAlign Pro to launch the MegAlign Pro application already populated with the alignment of the query sequence against the top ten threading templates.